cjbell630/FNaF_Advance/notes.md

 Every 5s/300f, if the player is looking at the cams and Bonnie/Chica is in office, there is a 1/3 chance a (random?) raspy breath sound plays

+### Jumpscare animations

+Bonnie and Chica can only jumpscare you when the cameras are up.
+However, Freddy can only jumpscare when the cams are down, and Foxy can do both.
+This means their jumpscare animations run directly from the office background image.

 ## Office Controls